Genymobile/genymotion-device-web-player/README.md

-# Genymotion device web player
+# Genymotion device web renderer

 ![npm](https://img.shields.io/npm/v/@genymotion/device-web-player)
 ![GitHub](https://img.shields.io/github/license/Genymobile/genymotion-device-web-player)

 <img align="right" src="./doc/assets/screenshot.png" height="500"></img>

-This repository contains the Genymotion device web player JavaScript SDK.
+This repository contains the Genymotion device web renderer JavaScript SDK.
 It provides an easy way to integrate **Genymotion devices** running in the cloud into any web application.
 You will be able to display an emulator screen and interact with the device.

 It focuses on: